Luttyz/e621-discord-bot/README.md

 # e621 discord bot
-A simple discord bot made in python for viewing e621 posts and pools HUGE work in progress, but for now main features are working pretty well :D
+A simple discord bot made in python for viewing e621 posts and pools<br>
+HUGE work in progress, but for now main features are working pretty well :D
 # Commands
 ./eevee - Command made using the gelbooru api to grab a random image of an eevee<br>